Serena Williams Unexpectedly Withdraws From French Open Due To Injury

 “I really wanted to give an effort here.
 It’s my Achilles that didn’t have enough time to properly heal after the [US] Open.
 I was able to get it somewhat better, but just looking long term in this tournament — will I be able to get through enough matches?
 For me, I don’t think I could.
 Struggling to walk, so that’s kind of a telltale sign I should try to recover,” the athlete stated during a recent news conference.

-The 39-year-old attempted to warm up for her match this morning, but felt she was limping which led to her decision to withdraw.
+The 39-year-old attempted to warm up for her match this morning but felt she was limping, which led to her decision to withdraw.

 Williams estimated her ankle will take six to eight weeks total to fully recover, and stated she will need two weeks of rest followed by four to six weeks of physical therapy.
 The severity of the pain led Williams to believe she will likely refrain from competing in another tournament this year.